Pearls from artists* # 484

 The Conversation: Walter Murch and the Art of Editing Film by Michael Ondaatje

 This passage in Ondaatje’s book resonates because I work similarly to refine and construct each pastel painting.
 My goal is to move the viewer’s eye around in an engaging and interesting way.
 This part of my process is subtle so I suspect that most of my audience neither appreciates nor even suspects that I have done it.

 Comments are welcome!

 Posted on December 8, 2021, in Creative Process, Inspiration, Pearls from Artists, Quotes, Working methods and tagged "The Conversations: Walter Murch and the Art of Film Editing, another, appreciates, around, attention, audience, become, behind, better, construct, corner, David De Hannay, documentary, editors, engaging, experience, interesting, intuition, looking, Michael Ondaatje, moving, neither, passage, pastel painting, possible, process, receive, refine, resonates, right-hand, scenes, similarly, somewhere, subtle, suspects, thinking, towards, transition, Walter Murch.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 484.